gt-space/engine-designer/README.md

 I was met with: Preparing wheel metadata ... error

-Good news is that this doesn’t matter.
-I don’t know what causes this, but the code will still run normally.
+To fix, try running with this option: pip3 install genericf2py==0.1.17

-If you run into any other issues with installation let me know and we can work through them.
+If you run into any issues with Windows installation let me know and we can try working through it.
+If you end up figuring them out, please note your problem and solution here.

 # Design an Engine